JoshuaWise/tiny-schema/README.md

 # tiny-schema

-An easy-to-use JSON type checker on steroids.
+An easy-to-use JSON type validator on steroids.

 ## Installation